 For three consecutive years (2014-16) the Partnership has been the recipient of the Professional Certifying Partner of the Year award for its work in educating landscape professionals through its WaterSense labeled QWEL professional certification program.
-In 2017, the Partnership was the recipient of its first Sustained Excellence Award.
+In 2017 and 2018, the Partnership was the recipient of a Sustained Excellence Award.